-Cheese Kakidane : Kaki no Tane rice cracker coated in cheese
+Cheese Kakidane : Cheese-Coated Kaki no Tane Rice Crackers

 Kaki no Tane (柿の種)

-Kaki no Tane comes in many varieties and some are coated in some food.
+Today, Kaki no Tane comes in many varieties and some are coated in some food.
 For example, chocolate is a typical coating for Kaki no Tane.
-In addition, actually there is one more popular coating for the spicy rice snack.
-That is cheese.
+In addition, there is one more popular coating for the rice snack, which is cheese.

 Bourbon Cheese Kakidane

 Cheese-coated Kaki no Tane snacks, like this Bourbon Cheese Kakidane, are available at many supermarkets in Japan.
-If you are interested and have a chance, why not give it a try?
+If you are interested and get a chance, why not give it a try?